DamonMohammadbagher/ETWProcessMon2/README.md

 VirtualMemAllocMon is for Monitoring VirtualMemAlloc Event via ETW, when some Native APIs like "VirtualAllocEx" called by your code this event will happen via ETW.
 (Payload Detection by VirtualMemAlloc Events [in-memory] for All Processes).

-VirtualMemAllocMon.exe
-"VirtualMemAllocMon" is simple tool for Monitor VirtualMemAlloc events in all Processes via ETW, with this code you can Monitor New VirtualMemAlloc Events for each Processes, the goal is Payload Detection & my focus was on "Local Create Thread" & "Remote Thread Injection" + Meterpreter payload & Pe "MZ header" in-memory.
+"VirtualMemAllocMon" is simple tool for Monitor VirtualMemAlloc events in all Processes via ETW, with this code you can Monitor New VirtualMemAlloc Events for each Process, the goal is Payload Detection & my focus was on "Local Create Thread" & "Remote Thread Injection" + Meterpreter payload & Pe "MZ header" in-memory.

  ### VirtualMemAllocMon & VirtualMemAlloc Event + Memory Address (ProcessHacker & Pe Header)
    ![](https://github.com/DamonMohammadbagher/ETWProcessMon2/blob/main/VirtualMemAllocMon/Pics/1.png)